 One option is to grout the joints individually, but this can be quite a tedious task, and the results won’t be perfect.
 Especially, if you are dealing with small tiles, you would need to spend several days grouting the epoxy over the tile joints!

-An easier and more effective method is to apply a filler coat on top of the surface.
+An easier and more effective method is to apply an epoxy filler coat on top of the entire surface.
 I strongly recommend that this filler coat is also epoxy based.

-- Grind the tiles
+- Grind the tiles and remove the glazing

-- Low Viscosity epoxy primer that will penetrate the tile surface
+- Apply a Low Viscosity epoxy primer that will penetrate the tile surface

 - Apply a filler coat of epoxy coating on the tiles with a flat squeegee